giannilmbd/dynare/doc/manual/source/the-model-file.rst

        Kalman filter.
 When old and new guess regime differ to much, use a new guess closer to the previous guess.
        In case of multiple solutions, tends to provide an occasionally binding regime with a shorter duration (typically preferable).
        Specifying this option may slow down convergence.
 Default: not enabled.

+    .. option:: filter_particle_draw_states_from_empirical_density
+                filter_particle_draw_states_from_empirical_density = BOOLEAN

+      When using the particle filter, draw state particles from the empirical density of past draws.
+      Default: true.

+    .. option:: filter_particle_state_importance_sampling_pkf_init
+                filter_particle_state_importance_sampling_pkf_init = BOOLEAN

+      Use the piecewise Kalman filter proposal density in the particle filter's state-importance-sampling step.
+      Default: enabled.

+    .. option:: filter_particle_state_importance_sampling_logpost_crit_threshold = DOUBLE

+      Log-posterior critical threshold between PKF and PPF data density estimates above which additional robustness checks for PPF filter step are triggered.

+      Default: 5.

+    .. option:: filter_particle_state_importance_sampling_slice_override_iteration = INTEGER

+      Number of importance sampling iterations (sequential Monte Carlo iterations) before resorting to slice sampling for state update.

+      Default: 100.

+    .. option:: filter_particle_state_importance_sampling_slice_burnin = INTEGER

+      Burn-in iterations for slice sampling in state importance sampling.
+      Default: 10.

+    .. option:: filter_particle_initial_state_ergodic_simul
+                filter_particle_initial_state_ergodic_simul = BOOLEAN

+      Draw initial states from an ergodic simulation when initializing the particle filter.
+      Default: false.

+    .. option:: filter_particle_diagnostics
+                filter_particle_diagnostics = BOOLEAN

+      Trigger diagnostic tests/plots for the particle filter state update.
+      Default: false.

+    .. option:: filter_particle_diagnostics_graph_periods = INTEGER_VECTOR

+      Select specific critical periods for which to run the diagnostic tests.
+      Default: empty.

+    .. option:: filter_particle_diagnostics_nograph
+                filter_particle_diagnostics_nograph = BOOLEAN

+      Disable diagnostic graphs.
+      Default: true.

+    .. option:: filter_particle_number_of_particles  = INTEGER

+      Number of particles used by the particle filter.
+      Default: 127.

+    .. option:: filter_particle_number_of_shocks_per_particle = INTEGER

+      Number of shock draws per particle.
+      Default: 1.

+    .. option:: filter_particle_state_draws   = NUMERICAL_VECTOR

+      Provide a fixed set of state draws for particle filtering.
+Default: empty (draw internally).

+    .. option:: particle_filtering
+                particle_filtering = BOOLEAN

+      Activate the particle filter branch within OccBin filtering.
+Default: false.

+    .. option:: filter_particle_use_pkf_updated_state_threshold = INTEGER

+      Threshold controlling when to re-use PKF-updated states in the particle filter.
+Default: 1.

+    .. option:: filter_init_periods_using_particles
+                filter_init_periods_using_particles = BOOLEAN

+      This triggers particle filtering only for initial periods, in an otherwise standard PKF likelihood evaluation.
+Since state uncertainty is larger in first periods, this may be enough to robustify estimates when constraints are binding at the beginning of the sample.
+      The algorithm automatically swithes to PKF (no particles) once all constraints become slack for the first time.
+      Default: false.

+    .. rubric:: Posterior importance sampling

+    .. option:: posterior_importance_sampling
+                posterior_importance_sampling = BOOLEAN

+      Enables posterior importance sampling of estimated parameters/shocks starting from a previous MCMC estimation.
+For example after MCMC estimation with linear model, re-sample posterior draws using the piecewise Kalman filter (``pkf``) or the piecewise particle filter (``ppf``).
+Or, after estimating with piecewise Kalman filter, run this with piecewise particle filter.
+Given that the piecewise Kalman filter is more computationally intensive than the standard Kalman filter and that the piecewise particle filter more costly than the piecewise Kalman filter, this allows for faster robustness checks regarding the possible bias of the estimation when using the original (KF or PKF) filter.
+      This requires mh results from previous estimation to be present in ``metropolis`` folder

+      Default: false.

+    .. option:: posterior_importance_sampling_filter = QUOTED_STRING

+       Sets the new filter to be used for importance sampling.
+Values are:

+           ``'pkf'``

+               Uses the piecewise Kalman filter.

+           ``'ppf'``

+               Uses the piecewise particle filter.

+       Default: ``'pkf'``.

+    .. option:: posterior_importance_sampling_orig_filter = QUOTED_STRING

+       Indicates the filter used for original posterior draws.
+Values are:

+           ``'linear'``

+           ``'pkf'``

+       Default: ``'linear'``.

+    .. option:: posterior_importance_sampling_sub_draws = INTEGER

+       Sets the number of sub-draws to be used for evaluating posterior kernel with new filter and subsequent importance sampling.
+Default: the one specified with :opt:`sub_draws <sub_draws = INTEGER>`.

+    .. option:: posterior_importance_sampling_orig_dname = FILENAME

+       Sets the ``results`` folder if it is not the default one.
+Default: current ``dirname``.

+    .. option:: posterior_importance_sampling_orig_fname = FILENAME

+       Sets the name of the original model, in case it is different from current one.
+Default: current ``FNAME``.

    *Output*